geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And whence this coolness, this refreshing breeze,

-Like Zephyrs breathing o'er the tranquil seas ?
+Like Zephyrs breathing o'er the tranquil seas?

 So late deprest, now rose the fiery line, 730